First Haircut Jewish Boy

 On His Third Jewish Birthday, Friends Are Invited To A Haircutting Ceremony—Called An Upsherin In Yiddish, And A Chalakah By Sephardic Jews.

+The primary purpose of the hair cutting is for the intention of leaving and essentially revealing the peyot /sidelocks.
+Web our rabbi took the first cut—at the precise spot, he announced, where my son will someday place his tefillin.
 Web there is a custom that has been practiced by many jews throughout the entire world for generations, a ceremony celebrating the first haircut of a boy at the age of three.
-Web for a jewish boy, this transition is marked with a ceremony.
-For the first three years of life, children absorb their parents’ love.

 Web Many Orthodox And Hasidic Jewish Boys Get Their First Haircut When They Are Three Years Old.